 At the outset, Ms. Gustetic’s prepared testimony recognized the push to “return American astronauts to the moon within five years.”
 This effort will be a launching pad to send astronauts to Mars.
 Mr. Cabana’s prepared testimony highlighted that while the Apollo program’s moon mission “was a government operation” the upcoming missions will see “NASA and a growing host of partners” working together.
 Both Ms. Gustetic and Mr. Cabana highlighted the role of the Small Business Innovation Research (“SBIR”) and STTR programs in NASA’s Moon and Mars missions.

 While the core SBIR/STTR programs are government-wide, agencies are responsible for managing their own SBIR/STTR programs.
-For a quick background on the larger SBIR/STTR programs, check out my colleague John Mattox’s blog.
+For a quick background on the larger SBIR/STTR programs, check out this blog post.

 NASA’s SBIR/STTR programs allow it to act as a venture capitalist to “invest in concepts and technologies that have potential beyond a sketch or shelf.”
 Each program operates in a three phase system which takes a concept from idea to commercialization.